JohnBatmanMySlinky/PBRJ/README.md

 - Expand test coverage

 ## Bugs
-- XYZ color to RGB, I am doing something wrong...
 - My world is upside down!
 Use real pbrt to debug (or pxl-th's)
 - Sometimes objects are see through (ie when they have a really bright light behind them)

 ## Ideas
-- Triangles using UInt16 when small enough?
-    - seems like I get a very small pay off when I did a quick test.
+- ~~Triangles using UInt16 when small enough?~~ I get a very small pay off when I did a quick test.
-- tuple of lights instead of vector?
 - ~~can I make rays immutable and re-instantiate when mutation is needed?~~ No performance boost observed.

 # Beyond PBRT